modalitysystems/modalitysoftware-docs/twa/deploytwa.md

 Teamwork Analytics is provided as an Azure Resource Manager (ARM) template that automatically provisions and starts the required resources in your Azure subscription.

-- ARM Template here:https://mod.qa/TWAGovSecUseARM - You will need a trial or full licence key, contact info@modalitysystems.com for a key if you do noy have one.
+- ARM Template here: [https://mod.qa/TWAGovSecUseARM](https://mod.qa/TWAGovSecUseARM) - You will need a trial or full licence key, contact info@modalitysystems.com for a key if you do not have one.

 > Note: You must have [registered an application](registerapplication.md) beforehand.